17 Best Foods That Boost the Immune System

 5. Spinach

 Vegetables haven’t shown up yet on this list of foods that boost the immune system, but that’s about to change.
-That's because leafy greens are among the healthiest vegetables you can eat if you want to ramp up your immunity.
+That's because leafy greens are among the healthiest vegetables to include when you want to support immune health.

 Spinach is especially great for this purpose thanks to its high concentration of vitamin C, beta-carotene and folate.
 If you’ve never heard of folate, it’s a compound that the immune system needs to regulate its response to infection.